Alphabetical Sydney: All Aboard! Term 3

 Since 2005, they have partnered with presenters and artists around Australia to deliver outstanding independent productions engaging audiences from Bundaberg to Bunbury and beyond.

-Our foyers will be open 60 minutes pre-show for Joan Sutherland Theatre performances, and two hours pre-show for Western Foyer venue performances.
+Our foyers will be open 90 minutes pre-show for Concert Hall and Joan Sutherland Theatre performances, and two hours pre-show for Western Foyer venue performances.
 Refreshments will be available for purchase from our theatre bars.
-Please remember to maintain physical distancing whilst consuming drinks in our foyers.

 All Sydney Opera House foyers are pram accessible, with lifts to the main and western foyers.
 The public lift to all foyers is accessible from the corridor near the escalators on the Lower Concourse and also in the Western Foyer via the corridor on the Ground Level (at the top of the escalators).
-Pram parking will be available outside the theatres in the Western Foyer consistent with COVID-safe rules.
+Pram parking will be available outside the theatres in the Western Foyer.